The fostering application process

 Once we’ve done our checks and have your references, we’ll invite you to a Skills to Foster course, run by foster carers and social workers.

-- will help prepare you for looking after a foster child
+- will help prepare you for caring for a foster child

 - is a great opportunity to meet other people applying to be foster carers

-The course usually runs over two Saturdays and one evening session.
+The course usually runs over two Saturdays, one Sunday and one evening session.

 If you’re interested in being a Short Break carer for disabled children, we run separate courses for this.